JStateson/HP_search/README.md

 7. Khoros:  Position the cursor anywhere in the post's edit box and select Fix Khoros spoilers to restore the spoiler.

 8. Copy and paste (for example) a Google response into the edit box.
-Click "Clean Pasted HTML to strip citations IDs.
-Demo video [is here](https://stateson.net/images/DemoRemoveCitations.mp4)
+Click "Clean Pasted HTML" Demo video [is here](https://stateson.net/images/DemoRemoveCitations.mp4)

+9. A demo video showing the spoiler feature is [here](https://stateson.net/images/DemoPutCleanedIntoSpoiler.mp4)

-9. A video showing lookup of an HP printer [is here](https://stateson.net/images/DemoPrinterLookup.mp4)
+10. A video showing lookup of an HP printer [is here](https://stateson.net/images/DemoPrinterLookup.mp4)

-10. Demo video of the HP SupportGPT is [here](https://stateson.net/images/DemoHPsupportGPT.mp4).
+11. Demo video of the HP SupportGPT [is here](https://stateson.net/images/DemoHPsupportGPT.mp4).

-11. **WARNING** please review **ISSUES** before installing the extension.
+12. **WARNING** please review **ISSUES** before installing the extension.
 Feel free to create an issue is there is a problem.

 ***Feb 2026: Google has change chrome and **turning off developer mode** disables this extension.
 You must leave developer mode enabled.